 - Check file and folder permissions for complete installation

-- Check Memory Limits - If you still see an empty page or get an error complaining about memory limits or exhausted memory, you will need to assign more memory to the application.
+If you still see an empty page or get an error about either memory limits or exhausted memory, you’ll need to allocate more memory for the application.

-To deactivate the Affirm plugin to get your site back to the previous state:
+To deactivate the Affirm plugin to revert your site back to the previous state:

-- If you are able to access your login to WordPress, yoursite.com/wp-admin, go to the plugins and de-activate the Affirm plugin
+- If you can access your login to WordPress (yoursite.com/wp-admin), go to the plugins and deactivate the Affirm plugin

-- If you are unable to access your login to WordPress, yoursite.com/wp-admin, access your website via FTP and go to /wp-content/themes/ folder.
-Just rename the Affirm plugin folder to Affirm_something.
-This will deactivate the Affirm plugin on your site and allow you to access both admin and frontend
+- If you can’t access your login to WordPress, access your website via FTP and go to /wp-content/themes/ and rename the Affirm plugin folder to Affirm_something (This deactivates the Affirm plugin and allows you to access both admin and frontend)

-API logs related Affirm can be found here - Wordpress Admin → WooCommerce → Status → Logs → woocommerce-gateway-affirm...
+API logs related to Affirm are located at Wordpress Admin > WooCommerce > Status > Logs > woocommerce-gateway-affirm...